 - The Over The Shoulder (To show what the subject is reacting to)

-These are some common Camera Angels.
-These will be helpful if your target is aware of you taking their photograph and with the coordination of the Models Pose angles you can capture some amazing photographs.
+These are some ordinary Camera Angles.
+These will be helpful if your target is aware of you taking their photograph and with the coordination of the Models Pose angles.
+You can capture some amazing photographs.
 But Camera Angles are just one part of Professional Photography.
-The Science of Professional Photography is very much more let’s move on to the next factor.
+The Science of Professional Photography is very much more.
+Let’s move on to the next factor.

 Keep it Natural

-The best Memories are captured when they are natural and this is what makes them great the target is not aware of you taking a photograph and you capture them with your camera lenses at their most natural.
+The best Memories are captured when they are natural, which makes them great: the target is not aware of you taking a photograph, and you catch them with your camera lenses at their most natural.
 This is especially true for Wildlife Photographers.
 They have the intent and need to capture their photographs at their most natural.

-This is also true for Wedding photographers as they do require their employers to give poses and they do take photos at specific moments.
-But their best images are when they take pictures of people dancing, eating, joking and just having a good time together.
+This is also true for Wedding photographers as they require their employers to give poses and take photos at specific moments.
+But their best images are when they take pictures of people dancing, eating, joking, and just having a good time together.
 That is where the talent of the photographer shines.
 They capture the best moments of their employers at their most natural and happiest.
 And these are the memories people want to be preserved in their photo albums.

 Be at the Right Time and Place

 This is the factor that is out of your control.
 Therefore you have to work very hard to be at the right time and place.
-This is one of the most difficult parts of Professional Photography.
-Being at the right time at the right moment can take you years of practice and but sometimes it just comes to you as a surprise and the question is were you ready for the opportunity.
+This is one of the most challenging parts of Professional Photography.
+Being at the right time at the right moment can take you years of practice, and sometimes it just comes to you as a surprise, and the question is, were you ready for the opportunity.

-This is something like the gift from God something that you were not expecting just happens in front of you and you were miraculously prepared to take the shot or maybe something that was gonna happen.
+This is something like the gift from God, something that you were not expecting just happened in front of you and you were miraculously prepared to take the shot or maybe something that was going to happen.
 This is something that comes to you with experience.
-Sometimes you may have to wait for a perfect shot for months and when the right time comes you may not be ready and you may have to try again.
-This is the most difficult factor in the Science of Professional Photography.
+Sometimes you may have to wait for a perfect shot for months, and when the right time comes, you may not be ready, and you may have to try again.
+This is the most challenging factor in the Science of Professional Photography.

 Having the right Editing Skills

-If you are a Professional Photographer you must know how to edit your perfect shot into the perfect display picture.
-Some times you may not have the perfect lighting or you may want to make an image more dramatic or add some special effect, for these situations you need to know how to edit.
-Your images.
+If you are a Professional Photographer, you must know how to edit your perfect shot into the perfect display picture.
+Sometimes you may not have the ideal lighting, or you may want to make an image more dramatic or add some special effect.
+For these effects, you need to know how to edit your pictures.

-There are many editing software for photo editing the most commonly used is Adobe Photoshop.
-This software is so synonymous with the word photo editing that if you find a picture that is edited, the viewer may say it’s Photoshopped.
+There are many editing software for photo editing.
+The most commonly used is Adobe Photoshop.
+This software is so synonymous with the word photo editing that the viewer may say it’s Photoshopped if you find an edited picture.
 Learning this software can make a huge difference in your demand as a Photographer.

 With this, we have come to an end with our Science of Professional Photography Blog post.
 We hope you enjoyed our topic and you learned from it.
-This blog post is mostly for Beginner Level Photographers.
-Once you achieve a certain level of experience your pictures can be sold to companies who may wanna use your imagery in their Website Design, Brand Identity, or mobile app design.
-If you believe we have missed something please let us know in the comments below we will surely add it in our next update of this blog post along with a reference to you and your work.
+This blog post is mainly for Beginner Level Photographers.
+Once you achieve a certain level of experience, your pictures can be sold to companies who may wanna use your imagery in their Website Design, Brand Identity, or mobile app design.
+If you believe we have missed something, please let us know in the comments below.
+We will surely add it in our next update of this blog post and reference you and your work.
 Thanks a lot for your time and attention.